biolab/orange-hugo/content/license/_index.md

 Orange Widgets and Canvas are based on Qt, which is distributed under GPL 3.0 (as well as LGPL 2.1, see {{< link_new url="https://www.qt.io/licensing/" name="https://www.qt.io/licensing/">}}.

-Random numbers in Orange are computed with Shaw Cookus' implementation of Mersenne twister.
-CRC 32 is computed by the code published by Richard A. Ellingson.

 Orange add-ons may have additional licensing requirements.
 Please, see their respective license files.

 If you want to cite Orange or give it an attribution, you can find more information {{< link_new url="/citation/" name="here">}}.